ohheyitslance/responsive-web-design-project1/README.md

-# responsive-web-design-project1
-responsive web design project from freecodecamp
+A responsive web design project from freecodecamp.